Tips For Contact Lens Wearers

 That's why some contact lenses now contain a UV-blocking agent.
 You can't tell if a contact lens has a UV blocker just by looking at it — the blocking agent is clear, so as not to disturb vision.
 The contact lens packaging will specify if the product has a UV blocker, or you can ask your eye doctor.

 Very important: UV-blocking contacts are not meant to replace sunglasses.
 A contact lens covers only your cornea, not your entire eye.

 Sunglasses with UV protection can cover more of your eye and the parts of your face that surround the eye, depending on the size of the sunglass lens.
 That's why contacts with UV blockers are designed to complement sunglass use as an added protection.

 Getting makeup in your eye is annoying.
 But it's even worse with contacts, because it can stick to the lenses instead of flushing right out.
 Follow these tips to keep your eyes looking and feeling good:

-- Use only non-allergenic makeup.
-Almay and Clinique have eye-friendly products, but there are other brands as well.
+Use only non-allergenic makeup.
+Almay and Clinique have eye-friendly products, but there are other good brands as well.